crazyboycjr/nethint/README.md

 nethint = true
 sample_interval_ns = 100_000_000 # 100ms
 loopback_speed = 400
-fairness = "TenantFlowMinMax"
+fairness = "TenantFlowMaxMin"
-# fairness = "PerFlowMinMax"
+# fairness = "PerFlowMaxMin"

 # emulate background flow by subtracting a bandwidth to each link
 # note that the remaining bandwidth must not smaller than link_bw / current_tenants